LiberTIC/ODEV2/README.md

 The install process warns you about requirements and configuration of Apache2, PHP5, PostgreSQL, etc.: Make sure you they are already available and running in you environment.

-Mac OS X users, you may want to install Postgresql easely, using [postgresApp](http://postgresapp.com/)
+Mac OS X users, you may want to install PostgreSQL easely, using [postgresApp](http://postgresapp.com/)

 ```bash
 git clone https://github.com/LiberTIC/ODEV2.git